cxpartners/coding-standards/README.md

 - Avoid writing CSS or HTML in Javascript

-- Don't choose HTML elements to imply style (the HTML5 definition of <b> is essentially presentational)
+- Don't choose HTML elements to imply style

 - Where appropriate, use CSS rather than Javascript for animations and transitions